port-labs/ocean/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Resync finishes successfully
 - [ ] If new resource kind is added or updated in the integration, add example raw data, mapping and expected result to the `examples` folder in the integration directory.
 - [ ] If resource kind is updated, run the integration with the example data and check if the expected result is achieved
-- [ ] If new resource kind is added or updated, validate that webhook is working as expected
+- [ ] If new resource kind is added or updated, validate that live-events for that resource are working as expected
 - [ ] Docs PR link [here](#)

 ### Preflight checklist

 - [ ] Handled rate limiting
+- [ ] Handled pagination
+- [ ] Implemented the code in async
+- [ ] Support Multi account

 ## Screenshots